Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 20 September 2025 06.22.52 UTC
+- WIB: Sabtu, 20 September 2025 08.53.58 UTC
-- WITA: Sabtu, 20 September 2025 07.22.52 UTC
+- WITA: Sabtu, 20 September 2025 09.53.58 UTC
-- WIT: Sabtu, 20 September 2025 08.22.52 UTC
+- WIT: Sabtu, 20 September 2025 10.53.58 UTC

 Kutipan Inspiratif:
-"Human nature is potentially aggressive and destructive and potentially orderly and constructive."
+"Before you diagnose yourself with depression or low self-esteem, first make sure that you are not, in fact, just surrounded by assholes."

-Kategori: nature
+Kategori: inspirational